VyrCossont/Pinput/README.md

 ![The pinput_tester.p8 PICO-8 cartridge.](PICO-8/pinput_tester.p8.png)

 To try it, download the latest release of the Pinput macOS app from this GitHub project, and the above PICO-8 cartridge, which is a gamepad test cartridge.
 Launch the app, and load and run the cartridge.
 The Pinput macOS app will ask for user permission to debug other apps when first launched, but it does not need root access to work.
+It is not signed or notarized yet and you may need to [override Gatekeeper](https://support.apple.com/en-us/HT202491) to run it.

 Once both the app and the cartridge are running, the cartridge should switch from displaying `waiting for pinput connection...` to showing the state of player 1's gamepad.
 Try moving the sticks and pressing some buttons, and the display should update.